Testimonials, feedback and reviews of Andy Wasserman's work as an educator, performerand recording artist :

 A heart-felt, soul-felt THANK YOU for the gift that is your spirit, Andy.
 Thank you for your shimmering talents and altruism, and most of all for being an artistic example of such soul beauty in a sometimes dark and ugly world.
 God bless you.

-This Over Tones CD is some of the most alive, exuberant music I’ve ever heard.
+Your latest CD recording is some of the most alive, exuberant music I’ve ever heard.

 Andy Wasserman's incredible knowledge of music, fantastic dynamic range, wide scope, sensitivity, creativity, and technical prowess is evident in his performances and recordings.